nipype/pydra/docs/output_spec.rst

    A short description of the input field.
 The same as in `input_spec`.

 `output_file_template` (`str`):
-   If provided, the field is treated also as an output field and it is added to the output spec.
+   If provided the output file name (or list of file names) is created using the template.
    The template can use other fields, e.g. `{file1}`.
 The same as in `input_spec`.

 `output_field_name` (`str`, used together with `output_file_template`)